WRZN-AM 720

 Randy McCoy-General Manager

-Dick Locke-Co-host of "Locke N' Load" talk show
+Dick Locke-co-host of "Locke N' Load" talk show

 Roni Thompson-Co-host of "Locke N' Load" talk show

-Bill Miller-Engineer
+Bill Miller-Engineer In Memory

 Beverly Bricker-Station Manager-6 Johnson Road Licenses, Inc